anthsec/unbuntu-router-all-in-one/README.md

 Windows could be much easier, so we do not introduce how to reburn sd-card on windows.

-**Warning: This Step could be danger if you choose a wrong disk which being saving your Mac OS (such as Macintosh HD), please ensure you know which disk is the right one (your SD-Card).**
+**Warning: This Step could be danger if you choose a wrong disk which is saving your Mac OS (such as Macintosh HD), please ensure you know which disk is the right one (your SD-Card).**

 ```bash
 #Step1 Plug in your SD-Card and format it to ex-fat